Qualified intermediary

-In United States tax law, a Qualified Intermediary (QI) is a person or entity that meets regulatory requirements to act as an intermediary in certain transactions, most prominently like-kind exchanges of real property under Internal Revenue Code section 1031 and the withholding and reporting of certain U.S.-source income paid to non-U.S. persons under Internal Revenue Code §1441 et seq.
+A Qualified Intermediary refers to a person that acts as an intermediary qualified under certain sections of the U.S. Internal Revenue Code (IRC) to undertake specified activities.

 IRC §1031 Qualified Intermediary

-A §1031 Qualified Intermediary (QI), also known as an accommodator, is a company that facilitates Internal Revenue Code section 1031 like-kind exchanges.
+A §1031 Qualified Intermediary (QI), also known as an Accommodator, is a company that facilitates Internal Revenue Code section 1031 tax-deferred exchanges.
 The role of a QI is defined in Treas.
 Reg. §1.1031(k)-1(g)(4).
-Under IRC section 1031, as amended by the Tax Cuts and Jobs Act of 2017, an owner of real property held for productive use in a trade or business or for investment may exchange that property for other like-kind real property within specified time periods and defer recognition of gain on the sale of the old property.
+Under IRC Section 1031 an owner of business or investment property may exchange that property for other like-kind property within a statutorily mandated period of time, and defer current recognition of gain on the sale of the old property.

 Anyone who is related to the taxpayer, or who has had a financial relationship with the taxpayer (aside from providing routine financial services) within the two years prior to the close of escrow of the exchange cannot serve as the QI (including employees), unless those services were "[s]ervices for the taxpayer with respect to exchanges of property intended to qualify for nonrecognition of gain or loss under section 1031".
 This means that the taxpayer may only use his or her current attorney, accountant, investment banker, broker or real estate agent in exceptional circumstances.
+A QI should be bonded and insured against errors and omissions.
+Relevant educational background such as tax, law or finance is desired.
+Nevada is the only state that requires a QI to be licensed.

-A QI typically enters into a written exchange agreement with the taxpayer under which it acquires the relinquished property from the taxpayer and transfers it to the buyer, and then acquires the replacement property and transfers it to the taxpayer pursuant to section 1031 and the regulations.
-In a deferred exchange the QI receives and holds the proceeds from the sale of the relinquished property in a trust or escrow account and uses those funds to acquire the replacement property, so that the taxpayer does not have actual or constructive receipt of the sale proceeds.
+The QI enters into a written agreement with the taxpayer where QI transfers the relinquished property to the buyer, and transfers the replacement property to the taxpayer pursuant to the exchange agreement.
+The QI holds the proceeds from the sale of the relinquished property in a trust or escrow account in order to ensure the Taxpayer never has actual or constructive receipt of the sale proceeds.

-In addition to holding and disbursing the exchange funds, qualified intermediaries generally coordinate with the other parties to the transaction, prepare or provide exchange documentation and monitor the statutory deadlines for identifying and acquiring replacement property in order to keep the exchange in compliance with section 1031.

-Because qualified intermediaries hold exchange proceeds but are not subject to a comprehensive federal licensing regime, taxpayers are commonly advised to conduct due diligence on an intermediary's experience, internal controls and arrangements for safeguarding funds, and to consider factors such as transparent fee structures, segregation of client funds and the ability to meet critical deadlines when selecting a QI.
+When selecting a Qualified Intermediary (QI), it is important to consider the fact that there is little regulation governing these entities.
+Therefore, conducting due diligence is crucial in order to ensure the exchange funds are being held in a safe manner and the Exchanger's (entity/individual deferring taxes via 1031 Exchange) funds are protected in the event the Qualified Intermediary can't provide the funds at closing.
+In addition to that, it's important to make sure the QI being used is experienced and understands the tax code thoroughly.